-KEEGUARD, KEELINE, KEE WALK, KEE GATE, KEE COVER, KEE DOME, KEE ANCHOR are registered trademarks of Kee Safety Limited cannot be held responsible for any errors or omissions.
+KEEGUARD, KEELINE, KEE WALK, KEE GATE, KEE COVER, KEE DOME, KEE DOME, KEE ANCHOR are registered trademarks of Kee Safety Limited.
+Whilst every effort has been made to ensure the accuracy of the information contained in this brochure Kee Safety Services and Systems India Private Limited cannot be held responsible for any errors or omissions.
 Kee Safety Services and Systems India Private Limited reserves the right to alter or withdraw products without prior notice.
 Kee Safety Services and Systems India Private Limited accepts no responsibility for any loss or damage arising from improper use of their products.